Sonos Play 5 vs Bose Soundtouch 30 [Dec 2019]

 If your wireless connection just isn’t making the cut, the Play 5 also has an ethernet port so you can easily plug it up directly to the wireless network in your home.

 However, in terms of connectivity, the Soundtouch 30 has a leg up over the Play 5.
-In addition to having Wi-Fi functionality, the Soundtouch 30 can also connect directly to your streaming device via Bluetooth.
+In addition to having Wi-Fi speakers functionality, the Soundtouch 30 can also connect directly to your streaming device via Bluetooth (e.g. easy to hook up voice control, Siri, Alexa, etc…).

-While Wi-Fi is great for most cases, configuring your network and settings can be a pair.
+While Wi-Fi is great for most cases, configuring your network and settings can be a pain.
 Combine that with occasional outages of Wi-Fi and Bluetooth starts looking more and more attractive.

 Of course, the Soundtouch 30 also features an ethernet port if that’s what fits your needs.